GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Programming is programming.
-If you get good at programming, it doesn't matter which language you learned it in, because you'll be able to do programming in any language.
+> ### Computer science education cannot make anybody an expert programmer any more than studying brushes and pigment can make somebody an expert painter.
 >
-> ~ *Richard Stallman*
+> ~ *Eric S. Raymond*

 ---
 ## 🏎 Quick Facts